vladzinca/router-dataplane/README.md

 ```
 1. Extract the Ethernet header.
 2. Parse the next header as it were for IPv4.
-3. Check the checksum and the TTL.
+3. Verify checksum and TTL.
 4. Update TTL.
 5. Search the IP inside the routing table.
 6. Update checksum.